19-saha/FreshAPI/README.md

 ## Fresh-API
 The purpose of the application is to provide a platform to predict the total bacterial counts present on a given meat sample through the implementation of REST API.
-Food Spoilage-API is build upon the technology of RESTful web based API consisting of an **Endpoint URL** and **Body Data** which can be transmitted via **HTTP request methods** by sending a single JSON-encoded data string.
+Fresh-API is build upon the technology of RESTful web based API consisting of an **Endpoint URL** and **Body Data** which can be transmitted via **HTTP request methods** by sending a single JSON-encoded data string.
 Machine Learning regression models are developed onto the platform and validated against new data coming to the system by sending the prediction results through the REST backend.

 # Installation
 ## **Dependencies**